Skip to content

 Introduction

-Yosoi; You Only Scrape Once (iteratively).
-The core idea: pay for LLM-based scraping once per domain, then scrape that domain forever using the cached selectors with no further AI costs.
+Yosoi means You Only Scrape Once (iteratively).
+The core idea: pay for LLM-based selector discovery once per domain, then use cached selectors on later scrape runs until something breaks.

-Yosoi takes a pipelined approach, were every selector is treated as a cache.
-When a site redesigns and cached selectors go stale, Yosoi detects the breakage, re-discovers only the fields that changed, and merges the fresh selectors back into the selector cache.
-You only pay again for AI discovery again on that partial diff, not from scratch.
-Over time, the cost of keeping selectors current trends toward zero as layouts stabilize.
+Yosoi treats every selector as cacheable state.
+When a site redesigns and cached selectors go stale, Yosoi detects the breakage, re-discovers only the fields that changed, and merges the fresh selectors back into the cache.
+You pay again only for the partial diff, not for the whole contract.

 Most web scraping tools make you choose between cost and reliability.
 LLM-per-request APIs are accurate but expensive at scale.
 Regex heuristics are cheap but brittle.
-Yosoi takes a different approach: use an LLM once per domain to discover selectors, cache the result, and scrape indefinitely at near-zero cost.
+Yosoi takes a different approach: use an LLM to discover selectors, cache the result, and avoid repeat LLM calls on cache hits.

 Technical Notes